bpanel-org/bpanel-docs/docs/theming-started.md

   - [Theme Config](#theme-config)

 ## Set up your theme
-To start, create a new folder in your `plugins` directory, and name it with the name of your theme.
+To start, create a new folder in your `plugins/local` directory, and name it with the name of your theme.
 Inside, you'll create the files `index.js` and `themeVariables.js`.
 There is also an optional file you can create called `themeConfig.js` which allows you to extend the key/value pairs of the existing default theme.
 For initializing our theme, we'll start out with just the `index.js` and `themeVariables.js` files.

 Every theme will have a few lines of code to initialize it.
 Assuming we create a theme folder named `myTheme`, that code will look like this:

-### bpanel/webapp/plugins/myTheme/index.js
+### bpanel/webapp/plugins/local/myTheme/index.js
 ```javascript
 import themeVariables from './themeVariables';